Cray-HPE/docs-csm/operations/network/management_network/dell/snmp-community.md

 ### Show configured SNMP community

-The following command displays information about any SNMP community that may have been configured.
+(`switch#`) The following command displays information about any SNMP community that may have been configured.

 ```console
 show snmp community